timsixth/MinigameAPI/README.md

 - Coins system
 - Simple minigame configuration
 - Integration with T-DataBasesAPI (Thanks to this plugin management of SQL databases is really simple)
 - Simple saving, deleting and updating system (You don't have to write query to database or use YAML spigot API to execute these actions)
+- Commands API (You can create parent commands and subcommands in separate classes)

 ## Getting started